alex-paynedwyer/single-molecule-tools-alpd/README.md

 2. Y coordinate (pixels)
 3. Clipping_flag (not used)
 4. Mean local background pixel intensity (ADU counts)
-5. Total spot intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
+5. Total foci intensity, background corrected (this is the value in ADU detector counts used to calculate the track stoichiometry)
-6. X spot sigma width (pixels)
+6. X foci diameter, standard deviation (pixels)
-7. Y spot sigma width (pixels)
+7. Y foci diameter, standard deviation (pixels)
-8. Peak intensity in a fitted Gaussian (ADU counts)
+8. Peak intensity in a Gaussian fit (ADU counts)
-9. Frame number this foci was found in
+9. Frame index; the frame where the foci appear in the sequence
-10. Track number, foci in the same track have the same track number
+10. Track index; foci in the same track have the same track index
 11. Signal to noise ratio (this is used later for the **sifting** step)
 12. Frame in which laser exposure began.